sammyd/iOS8-day-by-day-book/manuscript/03-uivisualeffects.md

 Go and give it a try, but remember not to go wild with it - keep concerns of performance and energy usage at the forefront of your mind.

-Don't forget that the code which accompanies this blog series is all available on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+Don't forget that the code which accompanies this book is all available on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
 Feel free to send any pull requests or issues you find, or gimme a shout on twitter - [@iwantmyrealname](https://twitter.com/iwantmyrealname).

-sam